azgs/azlibrary_database/azlib_v1-1spec.md

 1. Ability to order results by publication year
 2. Ability to toggle exact vs. inexact text matching
 3. Explore optimizations for full-text search algorithms
+4. Support AND + OR syntax for keywords queries

 ## Unfinished Changes
 Unfinished changes are features that were partially implemented during version 1.0 development, but were left unfinished -- often times with unsightly "placeholders" left.